cryptosteer/User-Notes-Microservices/README.md

 **Containers**

-- web: Serves the static website that consumes the Api's, and the user to interact with the data
+- web: Serves the static website that allow the user to interact with the data consuming Api endpoints
 - users: Api for users management made with flask
 - users_db: Mongo database service for users
 - user_notes: Api to handle the notes for each user, also made with flask